achilleslinux/tech-books/README.md

 * **Avinash Kumar** - *Initial work* - [Github Link](https://github.com/achilleslinux)

-See also the list of [contributors](https://github.com/your/project/contributors).
+See also the list of [contributors](https://github.com/achilleslinux/tech-books/graphs/contributors).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## Disclaimer

-* Hat tip to anyone whose code was used
+All the ebooks must be used solely by an individuals.
-* Inspiration
+It is not for any commercial pupose
-* etc
+All the copyrights and trademarks are reserved by their Publishers & Authors.